LennyRBriones/projects/README.md

-# pokeproject
+# Projects
-Pokemon with data science
+-Pokemon with data science
+-Steam analisis

-status: Finished
+status: In process